 Some SMAs may need a methodology to link their enrollees across multiple Medicare and Medicaid data sources, resulting in a longitudinal view of each enrollee.
 An MPI can help ensure that an enrollee is logically represented only once in the SMA’s database, across all Medicare and Medicaid data sources.
 To support this effort, the MMDI team has developed specifications using a deterministic approach to implement an MPI solution.

 Coordination of Benefits Agreement (COBA) to Chronic Conditions Data Warehouse (CCW) Historic Part A and Part B Mapping

-The MMDI team has researched, analyzed, and documented a cross-reference data mapping, which includes related data integration recommendations, to assist SMAs in understanding how COBA claims data equates to and differs from the historic Part A/B data received from the CCW.
+The MMDI team has researched, analyzed, and documented a cross-reference data mapping, which includes related data integration recommendations, to assist SMAs in understanding how COBA claims data equates to and differs from the historic Parts A and B data received from the CCW.

 Chiapas EDI Translator and SAS Load Script

 Based on the recommended data elements highlighted in the COBA to CCW Historic Parts A and B Mapping, the MMDI team implemented the Chiapas EDI Translator (a free tool offered by SDRC) to translate Enhanced COBA 837 Institutional and 837 Professional claims into a flattened (.csv) format.
 The MMDI team developed an additional series of SAS scripts to load the outputted .csv files into SAS data sets.
 The MMDI team recommends the Chiapas Load Script for any SMA that is using Chiapas, or considering using Chiapas.
 The Chiapas Load Script code may also be useful for SMAs who wish to validate their mapping/translation using other EDI translators.
 Please note that these scripts can be retrofitted to other relational database management systems, such as SQL Server or Oracle.